-Southeast Missouri State University offers a Medical Flexible Spending Account (maximum of $2,500) and Dependent Care Spending Account (maximum of $5,000 or $2,500 if married and filing single) benefits for each benefit plan year.
+Southeast Missouri State University offers a Medical Flexible Spending Account (maximum of $2,750) and Dependent Care Spending Account (maximum of $5,000) benefits for each benefit plan year.
 Note the Highlights below:

 Services must be incurred during the Plan Year and while you are active on the Southeast Missouri State University Flexible Spending Account.
 If you terminate employment, you are able to submit claims that were incurred prior to your termination date by March 31 of the following year.

 If you terminate, your Dependent Care balance may be incurred anytime during the Plan Year (before or after your termination) and receipts must be received by March 31 of the following year.

 All receipts submitted for reimbursement must have a signed claim form.

 Claims can be filed online, email, fax or mail:

 OTC medications require a doctor’s prescription to be eligible for FSA reimbursement.
 For that reason, OTC medications cannot be purchased using the MySourceCard® unless dispensed by a pharmacy the same as a standard prescription (with an Rx number).
 If a manual claim is submitted for purchase of an OTC medication, both a copy of the prescription and the purchase receipt must be included to receive reimbursement.

 Non-medicated OTC products (diabetes test strips, saline solution, band aids, etc.) do not require a prescription.
 You can use either the MySourceCard® to purchase these items or submit the purchase receipt for reimbursement.